ethan-berman/student-alcohol/bella/index.md

 The time series line graph shows the alcohol consumption changes over time.
 {% include_relative Visualization/time.html %}

 From 2000 to 2018, the total alcohol consumption started decreasing from 2007.
-I really interested in what happened in 2007 that make their alcohol start decreasing.
+I really interested in what happened in 2007 that makes their alcohol consumption start decreasing.

+## Comming soon

+In the final week of the class, I will focus on our Portugal student alcohol consumption data and figure out the correlation between school performan and alcohol consumption.
+And my hypothesis for this part is that the success of school is negatively correlative with alcohol consumption.
+Additional, I will do some research and figure out why the alcohol consuption decreased from 2007.
+Has the European government issued any policy and did the price change of alcohol have an impact on it?

 ## Other research